EmployeeIssues.comU.S. Employee Rights in Plain English

 The Federal minimum wage is the least hourly amount that employers may pay workers who are covered by the FLSA.
 Before President Bush authorized the new minimum wage and subsequent increases, workers who relied on it to make ends meet had not seen a minimum wage increase since 1997.
 Needless to say, the minimum wage increases were a long time coming.

 If you're eligible for the minimum wage, then your employee rights entitle you to whichever is the most generous amount among the Federal, state and municipal hourly rates, based on the state or municipality in which you work.
-But, typically, municipalities simply adopt the current state minimum wage, as yours might have.

 • To discover the current minimum wage in your work state, contact the wage and hour (or equivalent) division of the state labor department or browse its Web site.